 A native of Palatine, Illinois, Todd got into acting in middle school and went on to work in the entertainment, film, and television industry for over 20 years.
 Todd moved to Deadwood in early 2019 with his wife Jill and mother-in-law Sally to open Shiloh Horse Rescue and Sanctuary.
 Todd started acting with Deadwood Alive in 2019.

 Portrayed by Andy “Cookie” Mosher

 John A. Swift was born in Dublin, Ireland in 1844.
 In July 1863 Swift enlisted in the U.S. Navy.
 John worked as a landsman and a paymaster clerk until the end of the war.
-He came to the Black Hills of Dakota Territory in March of 1876.
-He first lived in Custer, then Crook City and finally Deadwood where he stayed until his death.
+He came to the Black Hills of Dakota Territory in March 1876.
+He first lived in Custer, then Crook City, and finally Deadwood where he stayed until his death.
 During his stay in the “Hills”, his ability as a clerk and a penman was in constant demand.

 John Swift is portrayed by Andy "Cookie" Mosher.
 He was born and raised in Concordia, Kansas and has lived in Deadwood since 2005.
 "Cookie plays resonator guitar and banjo, and also performs with the Deadwood Alive Gunslingers on Deadwood's Main Street.
-His main role on the street is City Marshal Conn Stapleton.
+His main role on the street is City Marshal, Con Stapleton.
 Since joining the troupe in 2010, he has served in various capacities and is currently the Executive Director of Deadwood Alive.